continuum-llms/chatgpt-memory/README.md

 2. Get your `OpenAI` API key [here](https://platform.openai.com/overview).

 ### Usage
+The library is highly modular.
+In the following, we describe the usage of each component (visualized above).

-Set the required environment variables before running the script.
+First, start out by setting the required environment variables before running your script.
 This is optional but recommended.
 You can use a `.env` file for this.
 See the `.env.example` file for an example.

 ```python